Budapestby VisitCity Guides

 7-day pass4,950-6,300 HUFLonger stays with daily transport needs

-For most tourists, a travel pass (24-hour, 72-hour, or 7-day) offers better value than single tickets.
-A 24-hour pass becomes cost-effective after just five journeys.
+For most tourists, a travel pass (24-hour, 72-hour, or 7-day) is better value than single tickets.
+A 24-hour pass pays for itself after just five trips.

-MOL Bubi Bikes provide another budget option.
+MOL Bubi Bikes are another budget option.
 A day ticket costs 500 HUF (€1.30) with the first 30 minutes of each ride free.
-Alternative passes include a 3-day card for 1,000 HUF and a 7-day card for 2,000 HUF.
+You can also get a 3-day card for 1,000 HUF and a 7-day card for 2,000 HUF.

 Money Exchange Tips